 In terms of battery life, the new pair gives almost double the amount of playtime that the original pair, at 14.23 hours of playback compared to the 7.16 that you get with the old ones.
 The new wireless headphones are also a bit more expensive than the old ones, and for good reason too.
 Let’s delve into some of the reasons why over this review, as we seek to establish whether the OnePlus Bullets Wireless 2 should get a spot on our best earbuds list.

 The new OnePlus Bullets Wireless 2 headphones come with a three-unit driver array beneath each nozzle, which means better quality sound compared to the single dynamic driver that’s found on its predecessor, as well as on the Shure SE215.
-A dual-driver balanced armature housing and a 10mm dynamic driver can be found in each earpiece, which results in hi fi sound.
-The wireless earbuds also boast of support for the APTX HD audio codec, which is basically a format that supports “better-than-CD” audio quality.
-When used for phone calls, the integrated mic does a great job, as it produces audible sound that sounds very natural.
+A dual-driver balanced armature housing and a 10mm dynamic driver can be found in each earpiece, which results in hi-fi sound.
+The wireless earbuds also boast support for the APTX HD audio codec, which is basically a format that supports “better-than-CD” audio quality.
+When used for phone calls, the integrated mic does a great job, as it produces an audible sound that sounds very natural.

-Designwise, the OnePlus Bullets Wireless 2 don’t really stand up to the good looks you get with the Sennheiser Momentum In-Ear earphones, but they do come with three pairs of ear tips so that you’re able to choose the ones that fit the best and feel the most comfortable.
-Also, its earpiece covers are made out of semi-gloss finished steel, which is different from the original OnePlus bullets that had aluminium earpiece covers.
+Designwise, the OnePlus Bullets Wireless 2 doesn’t stand up to the good looks you get with the Sennheiser Momentum In-Ear earphones, but they do come with three pairs of ear tips so that you’re able to choose the ones that fit the best and feel the most comfortable.
+Also, its earpiece covers are made out of semi-gloss finished steel, which is different from the original OnePlus bullets that had aluminum earpiece covers.
 When wearing it around your neck, the wireless headphones feel quite light, and they won’t get in your way when you’re doing any sort of fast movements.

 The OnePlus Bullets Wireless 2 earbuds offer a decent improvement compared to what its predecessor has in store, and we think its new features make the upgrade worthwhile.
 If you still have your doubts about its value, then perhaps a look at the positive reviews it’s got on Amazon might lead to a change of heart.